splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 How does Splunk APM handle HTTP status codes?
 ===============================================

-The following table provides an overview of how HTTP status codes are treated in Splunk APM, in accordance with OpenTelemetry semantic conventions.
+The following table provides an overview of how HTTP status codes are treated in Splunk Distribution of the OpenTelemetry Collector, in accordance with OpenTelemetry semantic conventions.
 To learn more, see the :new-page:`OpenTelemetry semantic conventions for HTTP spans <https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/http.md#status>` on GitHub.

 .. list-table::
    :header-rows: 1